Write your book in Reedsy Studio. Try the beloved writing app for free today.

 Planning, writing, editing and proofreading your written work is most important.

-Tutor Hamza - About 1 year ago
+Tutor Hamza - Over 1 year ago

 Thanks for your comments.
 You've hit on some very important points.
 All of these points are vital steps when you're writing and completing your manuscript.
 I'd also like to say that getting someone else to edit your work, preferably a professional, is also so important.
 We sometimes miss things or fail to see a bird's eye view of our manuscripts.

-Arja Salafranca - About 1 year ago
+Arja Salafranca - Over 1 year ago

 Comments are now closed.